Unclesdad/CharlieGPT/README.md

 - Create Python virtual environment
 - Install PyTorch, Transformers, and training dependencies
 - Set up the project structure

+**Note**: Training works on any system but is optimized for Apple Silicon (M1/M2/M3/M4) with MPS acceleration.
+CUDA GPUs and CPU-only systems also supported.

 **3. Configure Environment**